On the Informativeness of Specification Tests for Estimator Validity: Setup

-\cite{che_san2018} showed that local overidentification is necessarily and sufficient for the existence of an asymptotically efficient estimator for $\theta_0$ and the existence of a locally unbiased test for \eqref{hypotheses1}.
-They define that $P$ is locally overidentified by $\mathbf{P}$ if $\bar{T}(P) \neq L_0^2(P)$.
-This definition generalizes the classical definition of overidentification defined by the number of moments and the number of parameters.
-Our aim is to investigate the relationship between the asymptotically efficient estimator and the locally unbiased test when $\mu$ is a local deviation from $P$.
+\cite{chen2018overidentification} showed that local overidentification is both necessary and sufficient for the existence of an asymptotically efficient estimator for $\theta_0$ and a locally unbiased test for \eqref{hypotheses1}.
+They say that $P$ is locally overidentified by $\mathbf{P}$ if $\bar{T}(P) \neq L_0^2(P)$.
+This definition generalizes the classical definition of overidentification, which compares the number of moments with the number of parameters.
+See also Theorem 2.1 of \cite{newey1994asymptotic} for a related issue.
+Intuitively, if $\bar{T}(P) = L_0^2(P)$, every local deviation from $P$ is compatible with the model, so the model imposes no effective local restriction on $P$.

+Building on the framework above, we investigate the relationship between the asymptotically efficient estimator and the locally unbiased test.
+Specifically, we consider the case where the random sample is drawn from $P_{1/\sqrt{n},g}$ for some $g \in L_0^2(P)$, so that the DGP represents a local deviation from $P$.
+We then analyze how the asymptotic bias of the estimator and the local power of the test depend on $g$.

+To facilitate understanding of the framework above, we illustrate how the $J$-test fits within it through the following example.